Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 For example, you may be able to charge higher rates for a London-based medical clinic than you can for one in the north of England.

 The trick is to charge realistic yet profitable rates for freelance copywriting without exceeding the amount that the market will bear.

-Another area of your copywriting business to consider when setting 2021 rates is bulk writing or package pricing.
+Another area of your business to consider when setting freelance copywriting rates is bulk writing or package pricing.

 Many companies might want to order a number or series of articles for you and will normally expect a bit of a discount on your standard rates due to the quantity of work.

 There is no set or ‘right’ formula for determining the adjusted rates, but many fall in the area of a 5% – 20% reduction, depending on volume and complexity of work.